Who We Are

 Senior Director, English Language Programs

 Phone: 847-491-5776Email: jmm@northwestern.edu Julia Moore is the Senior Director of English Language Programs.
 Her areas of linguistic expertise include second language acquisition and pragmatics.
 Dr. Moore began teaching in English Language Programs as a graduate student instructor while earning her PhD in Linguistics at Northwestern and began serving as the Director of ELP full-time in 2004.
 Her research and pedagogical interests have included late learners' use of proper names with the articles of English, international graduate student identity and success, and accent bias in the US.
 At Northwestern, she is a member of the Language Curricula and Gender Global Working Group, which investigates how language curricula draw on and perpetuate gender stereotypes and how these curricula can be reassessed to challenge and overcome these stereotypes.
 She also represents The Graduate School on Northwestern Buffet's Global Council and serves on the advisory board of the Council on Language Instruction (CLI) in Weinberg College.
 She is also a member of the Chicago chapter of Bilingualism Matters in the Accent Bias working group.
 Courses: Linguistics 489, ELP Foundations (TGS 509).Brian Hampson is the Assistant Director for English Language Programs.
-Brian oversees admissions, registration, and proficiency testing for English Language Programs, coordinates the English Development through Guided Exploration (EDGE) program, and supports operations for the ELP Foundations program.
+Brian oversees admissions, registration, and proficiency testing for English Language Programs, coordinates the English Development through Guided Exploration (EDGE) program, supports operations for the ELP Foundations program, and directly supports ELP full-time and adjunct instructional staff.
 His areas of linguistic expertise include Teaching English to Speakers of Other Languages (TESOL) and he has advanced oral proficiency in Japanese.
 He is the main point of contact for all inquiries about admissions, registration, courses, program administration, and scheduling.Jen Alexander is a Language Pedagogy Specialist in The Graduate School and a Lecturer in English Language Programs.
 Her area of linguistic expertise is articulatory and acoustic phonetics, with a focus on perception and production of North American English and lexical tone (e.g., Chinese).
 She is the primary instructor for Integrated Academic Skills and also provides individual instruction through our LING 482 course.
 Courses: Linguistics 380, Linguistics 482, ELP Foundations (TGS 509).Autumn D. Bryant is a Speech-Language Pathologist in English Language Programs.
 She has a BA in Sociology from the University of Illinois at Urbana-Champaign, an MA in Speech and Hearing Science from the University of Illinois at Urbana-Champaign, and an MS in Health Communication from Northwestern University.
 She leads our LING 482 individual instruction program, trains our graduate course instructors in LING 489: Applied Linguistics for English Language Teaching, and oversees development of our Attune® auditory discrimination software.
 She is also able to support English language learners who may have an existing or undiagnosed speech disorder.
 Courses: Linguistics 482, Linguistics 489, ELP Foundations (TGS 509).Mark Temenak is a Speech-Language Pathologist in English Language Programs.
 He has a BA in History and Spanish from the University of Illinois at Urbana-Champaign, a MA in Applied Linguistics/TESOL from the University of Illinois at Chicago, a BS in Speech Language Pathology and Deaf Education from Utah State University, and a MS in Speech Language Pathology from Northwestern University.
 In addition to his experience as a linguist and ESL/EFL instructor in the USA and abroad, his SLP experience spans many different environments supporting individuals with various communication needs.
 Mark especially enjoys working with multilingual/cultural students and learning more about language/cultural differences through pronunciation, vocabulary, and pragmatics.
 Mark provides English language support through individual instruction in Linguistics 482 and can diagnose communication disorders and support individuals with communication disorders.
-Courses: Ling 482Tami Wysocki-Niimi is a Language Pedagogy Specialist in The Graduate School and an Instructor in English Language Programs.
+Courses: Ling 482Tami Wysocki is a Language Pedagogy Specialist in The Graduate School and an Instructor in English Language Programs.
 Her areas of interest include articulatory and acoustic phonetics with a focus on the sounds of the world’s languages, the Georgian language, using improv with second/other language learners, and use of AI in language learning.
 Among the courses she teaches are Pronunciation, Academic Presentations, Improv for English Communication, and Integrated Academic Skills.
 Courses: Linguistics 380, Linguistics 482, Linguistics 480, ELP Foundations (TGS 509).
 English Language Programs Affiliated Instructors